core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 However, an untrusted proxy which is not member of the OSCORE group only sees protected responses as opaque, uncacheable ciphertext.
 In particular, different clients in the group that originate a same plain CoAP request would send different protected requests, as a result of their Group OSCORE processing.
 Such protected requests cannot yield a cache hit at the proxy, which makes the whole caching of protected responses pointless.

 This document addresses this complication and enables cacheability of protected responses, also for proxies that are not members of the OSCORE group and are unaware of OSCORE in general.
-To this end, it builds on the concept of "consensus request" initially considered in {{I-D.ietf-core-observe-multicast-notifications}}, and defines "deterministic request" as a convenient incarnation of such concept.
+To this end, it builds on the concept of "consensus request" initially considered in {{I-D.ietf-core-observe-multicast-notifications}}, and defines "Deterministic Request" as a convenient incarnation of such concept.

 All clients wishing to send a particular GET or FETCH request are able to deterministically compute the same protected request, using a variation on the pairwise mode of Group OSCORE.
 It follows that cache hits become possible at the proxy, which can thus serve clients in the group from its cache.
 Like in {{I-D.ietf-core-observe-multicast-notifications}}, this requires that clients and servers are already members of a suitable OSCORE group.